junxit/us-congress-bills-116/derived/amendments.md

 ### 6 U.S.C. § 622

-> in clause (i), by striking “requirements” and inserting “necessary to audit and inspect compliance with all aspects of the risk-based performance standards, including standards related to cybersecurity,”.
+> in clause (i), by striking “requirements” and inserting “necessary to audit and inspect compliance with all aspects of the risk-based performance standards, including standards related to cybersecurity,”;

 | | |
 |---|---|